connor-powers/SatSim/README.md

 - RK4(5) method for time evolution

-- Construction and plotting of multiple satellite objects simultaneously
+- Simulation and plotting of multiple satellite objects simultaneously

 - Optionally includes calculation of accelerations due to J2 perturbation